-After testing an app with a global positioning system from different sides and getting the recommendations your team will need to modify functions, eliminate bugs, make the app more intuitive, etc. The scope depends on the results obtained in the previous stage.
+After testing an app with a global positioning system from different sides and getting the recommendations, your team will need to modify functions, eliminate bugs, make the app more intuitive, etc. The scope depends on the results obtained in the previous stage.

-When your geolocation application is polished, it’s time to release it in mobile app stores like the Google Play Market and/or Apple’s App Store.
+When your GPS tracking app is polished, it’s time to release it in mobile app stores like the Google Play Market and/or Apple’s App Store.
 You may release a beta mode if more tests are planning to be run.

 Many companies have already implemented geolocation features into businesses and successfully reap its benefits.
-If you still have questions about GPS app development, contact NIX United.
+If you still have questions about GPS app development, contact NIX.

 The main problem to tackle is how to create a location-based app and not fall at the finish line.
-Statistics show that only 1 in 3 users will return to an app after downloading.
-1 in 4 visitors abandons an application after just once.
-Thus, you have just one chance to impress the crowd with your idea and functionality of the product.
+Statistics show that only 77% of users who install an app will not use it again after the first month.
+Thus, you have just one chance to impress the crowd with your idea and functionality of the location-based app.
 An enormous number of ideas fail due to errors in reaching, delivering, executing, and packaging the product when other companies like Waze make giant leaps forward.

 Waze is a geolocation application launched in 2008 as “LinQmap”, which raised $55 million in funding.
 In 2013 Google purchased Waze for $1.1 billion.
-So the main question is how to make a GPS app, reach your audience, and give an impressive performance.
-To achieve metrics like Waze, deeper challenges must be solved:
+So the main question is how to create a location-based app, reach your audience, and give an impressive performance.
+To achieve metrics like Waze, deeper challenges must be solved.

 Personal data must be secure.
 This crucial task may be provided by a combination of advanced security protocols and the implementation of security testing measures in your location-based app.

 Low app engagement is a common issue in mobile development.
 Gamification, real-time communication, sharing information via social media, personalization, relevant notifications, and rewards increase users’ engagement quickly and organically.
 For instance:

 Background mode for location tracking will complement the app’s technology and functionality, mainly if your GPS platform relies on local notifications.
-Voice integration with Google Assistant or Siri will be an advantage for an app.
+Voice integration with Google Assistant or Siri will be an advantage for the geolocation app.

-Battery consumption while using geolocation applications is quite high if not optimized.
+Battery consumption of mobile devices while using geolocation applications is quite high if not optimized.
 This issue may be solved by batching geo requests, turning off unnecessary updates, controlling GPS accuracy, etc.

 Accurate location displaying is decisive in location-based app development.
 Distort of routes may include wavy lines instead of straight lines, crossing buildings or water areas in the wrong points, etc. These violations must be technically foreseen, for instance, by using the Fused Location Provider API from Google, and also by specifying how often geodata will be updated.
 Apple implements this feature automatically.

 It’s needed to pick to pieces all the vulnerabilities in third-party entries like frameworks and libraries.
 The challenge of location-based app development is to reveal security holes and neutralize the trouble spots.
 Secure communication in transit is provided by encrypting and installing an SSL certificate from a trusted authority.
 Sensitive data should be encrypted with advanced cryptographic algorithms to secure data storage.

 As you see, building a navigation app consists of not just following and implementing tech requirements but also considering a wide range of deeper issues and challenges for ensuring the competitive edge results.

-The more core features, complements, and additions an app calls for, the higher software development will cost.
-Here are the items which may influence the overall cost of an app:
+The more core features, complements, and additions an app calls for, the higher location-based app development will cost.
+Here are the items which may influence the overall cost of GPS app development.

 The expenses will significantly rely on if you need to empower an existing app or create an app from scratch.

-The more functions an application has, the more expensive it will be.
+The more functions a geolocation app has, the more expensive it will be.
 A GPS app may consist of push notifications, audio and video streaming, payment gateways, online and offline modes, external device connections, third-party integrations, advanced analytics, chat, ads, etc.

 UI/UX design may differ in cost depending on the complexity of the UI kit, visual hierarchy, the number of screens, if there will be modern graphic elements or animations, etc.

-Building an application from scratch requires a team with up to 10 people usually with the following roles: business analyst, project manager, UI/UX designer, app developers for Android and iOS platforms, back-end and front-end developers, QA engineers, etc. The bigger the team, the more the budget.
+GPS application development from scratch requires a team with up to 10 people usually with the following roles: business analyst, project manager, UI/UX designer, app developers for Android and iOS platforms, back-end and front-end developers, QA engineers, etc. The bigger the team, the more the budget.
 The hourly rate of app development services also depends on the team’s location and experience.